pbuhrmann/ngx-value/README.md

 Run `npm run build` to build the demo project.
 The build artifacts will be stored in the /dist directory.
 Use the --prod flag for a production build.

-Run `npm run build:lib` to build the library.
+Run `npm run lib` to build the library.
 The build artifacts will be stored in the /dist/ngx-value directory.

 ## Running tests